 Are children affecting your relationship?

-There can be a number of reasons why you have differences, including:
+There can be many reasons why parents have differences, including:

-In a very busy household, meal and sleep routines can be neglected and the atmosphere can be stressful.
+In a very busy home, there may be poor eating and sleep routines and it can be stressful.
 Both children and parents find it difficult to thrive in a chaotic household.

-If you are easy-going, you might put up with a lot more than your partner is prepared to tolerate, and if you are a strict disciplinarian, your partner might think you are too hard on the children.
+Parents who are easy-going might put up with a lot more than their partner.
+If there is a strict parent, their partner might think that they are too hard on the children.

 When you disagree about the children

 Whatever you disagree on, it’s important to find ways to work through your differences for the benefit of the children.
-Seeing parents argue about them harms children, as they tend to think it’s their fault.
+Seeing parents argue is not good for the children.
+Children cant often think that these arguments are their fault.

 Make the time to talk through the issues and look for compromise.
-Together you can decide the really important things in your children’s lives and reach an agreement where possible.
-If you can’t have conversations about raising the children without anger and recriminations, consider seeing a counsellor to get help.
+Together you can decide the important things in your children’s lives and reach an agreement where you can.
+If you can’t have conversations about the children without arguments, consider seeing a counsellor to get help.

 Don’t forget about your partner

-If you are feeling overwhelmed by caring for children, working and doing a million other things, it’s easy to start taking your partner for granted.
+You may be feeling overwhelmed caring for children, working and doing a million other things.
+It’s easy to start taking your partner for granted.
 Try to find time for yourselves, even if you are busy and tired.

 Relationship counselling can help you discuss the issues that are causing you to argue and support you to develop ways to manage the conflict in the future.

-You can also attend a parenting skills course and meet other parents who want to increase their parenting and relationship skills.
+You could also attend a course and meet other parents who want to increase their parenting and relationship skills.